mastercomfig/mastercomfig/docs/customization/modules.md

 For example, you could enter `=textures=high` to set your textures to high, and to have it set to high in future launches as well.

+**How does it work?** It logs things to a file called `tf/cfg/modules.log`, and then executes that modules.log as a config file.

 ### Advanced
 Modules are backed with aliases, so you can easily use them in advanced customization and scripting.